chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/workflow.md

 ## Visual testing

 The tricky part of UI testing is that it’s not possible to express the relevant visual details through verification code.
-Visual testing bypasses this by involving a human’s judgement in a quick and focused fashion.
+Visual testing bypasses this by involving a human’s judgement in a quick and focused way.

 #### How to write visual test cases